 - Menu (Navigation)

 Finally, menus are the ultimate way to ensure your visitors find their way around your website and pick between the two organizing structures we’ve mentioned above (categories and tags).
 Try looking around the web for a bit: you would be hard-pressed to find a website that doesn’t have a homepage menu, in one way or another.
-For many websites, it’s the basic navigation mode for the entire website and the easiest way to find pages and posts.
+For many websites, it’s the primary navigation mode for the entire website and the easiest way to find pages and posts.

 Now, let’s get to the actual practice of posting and managing content on WordPress.